Marketing Trends All Movers Need to Master in 2019

 Other people visiting your site.
 Traffic!
 Yes, you're doing all of the above to gain traffic, but once you have that traffic, Google will see that people are visiting your site and will reward you by increasing your domain authority.

 Publish more content.
 Take a look at your Google Search Console and find out how many pages of your website are being indexed today.
-Most moving companies at the conference ranged from 40 to 80, but you should aim for higher than that.
+Most moving companies range from 40 to 80, but you should aim for higher than that.
 There's no right or wrong number, but the more you have, the better your odds of being discovered, converting those users, and pleasing the Google gods.
 If you don't have the resources to publish and write on your own, outsource it!
 Check out Fiverr, Upwork, and iWriter.

 Your published content can be so much more than just moving tips.
 Here are just a few ideas to get you started: